 No attorney of record may withdraw in any case except on written motion and Court order.
 All motions for leave to withdraw shall include the reasons requiring withdrawal and the name and address of any substitute counsel.
-If the name of substitute counsel is not known, the motion shall set forth the name, address and telephone number of the client, as well as the signature of the client approving the withdrawal on the client.
+If the name of substitute counsel is not known, the motion shall set forth the name, address and telephone number of the client, as well as the signature of the client approving the withdrawal or a certificate of service on the client.
 Ordinarily, withdrawal will not be allowed if withdrawal will delay the trial of the action.